 Through a series of transactions in late 1998, Trinity Acquisition Limited, an entity formed by KKR for purposes of effecting the acquisition, acquired our predecessor in a going private transaction.
 Trinity Acquisition financed the acquisition with common and preferred equity investments, senior subordinated debt financing and borrowings under a senior credit agreement.
 In addition to common equity invested by the KKR 1996 Fund (Overseas), Limited Partnership, equity financing for the acquisition came from six major insurance companies, Axa Insurance, Royal & SunAlliance Insurance Group, The Chubb Corporation, The Hartford Financial Services Group, Inc., Travelers Property Casualty Corp. and The Tokio Marine and Fire Insurance Co., Limited, which invested in the preferred equity of one of our subsidiaries and, to a lesser extent, in our common equity.
-We have operated as a private company since the 1998 acquisition.
+We operated as a private company until our initial public offering in June 2001.